 - 1. Place the container on a clean flat surface, and cut all straps securing the container. - 2.
 Unpack the hardware from the boxes by carefully removing the hardware and placing it on a secure and clean surface. - 3.
 Remove all packing material. - 4.
-Verify that the package contains the following items:

-- a.
-Switch of the correct model

-- b.
-Power cord

-- c.
-Rubber caps for the SFP sockets

-- d.
-Wall-mounting kit

-- e.
-Rack-mounting kit

-- f.
-Power cord locker

-- q.
-Rubber belts

-- h.
-Rubber footpads for tabletop installation

-- i.
-Installation guide

-- j.
-Resource CD with NETGEAR Smart Control Center Utility

-- 5. If any item is missing or damaged, contact your local NETGEAR reseller for replacement.
+Verify that the package contains the following items: - a.
+Switch - b.
+Power cord - c.
+Rubber footpads for tabletop installation - d.
+Rubber protection caps, which are already installed in the SFP sockets.
+If you install an SFP transceiver module, you must remove the cap from the SFP socket. - e.
+Screws for rack mounting - Brackets for rack mounting - g.
+Installation guide - h.
+Resource CD with NETGEAR Smart Control Center utility - 5.
+If any item is missing or damaged, contact your local NETGEAR reseller for replacement.

-Step 4: Install the Switch
+Step 4: Mount or Place the Switch

-You can install the switch on a flat surface, attach it to a wall, attach it to a rectangular pole or table leg, or mount it in a standard 19 inch (48.26 centimeter) network equipment rack.
+You can mount the switch in a standard 19-inch (48.26-centimeter) network equipment rack or place the switch on a flat surface.